busras3v3n/Libft/README.md

 ## Additional Functions
+Since these functions either aren't standart library functions or work different than their originals, I've included explanations for each.<br>
 | name   | prototype | parameters | return value | description |
 | -------- | -------- | --------- | -------- | -------- |
 | [ft_substr](./ft_substr.c) | char  *ft_substr(char const *s, unsigned int start, size_t len) | s: the parent string<br><br>start: the starting index of the substring inside the parent string<br><br>len: the maximum length of the substring | Substring.<br>NULL if allocation fails. | Allocates memory with malloc(3) and returns a substring derived from "s".
 The substring starts from the "start" index of "s" and the max length of it is "len".